analiapcamargo/filtro_natal/README.md

-# Christmas online webcam filter
+# Christmas Online Webcam Filter

 ## A filter app was created using the PoseNet neural network.